Applications for Harvard Horizons will open in September 2023.

 - A one-minute video of you presenting your work.
 It is not necessary for this video to be professionally edited or crafted.

-I would like to speak to someone about my application.
+I would like to speak to someone about applying.

 Pamela Pollock, director of professional development at the Derek Bok Center for Teaching and Learning, is available to meet with interested students about their application idea.
 Set up an appointment.